apache/hudi/docs/contributing.md

  - If you don't hear back within 3 days on the PR, please send an email to dev @ mailing list.
  - Address code review comments & keep pushing changes to your fork/branch, which automatically updates the PR
  - Before your change can be merged, it should be squashed into a single commit for cleaner commit history.
+ - As courtesy, if you are unable to continue working on a JIRA, please move it back to "OPEN" state and unassign yourself.

 ## Releases

  - Apache Hudi community plans to do minor version releases every 6 weeks or so.
  - If your contribution merged onto `master` branch after the last release, it will become part of next release.
- - Website changes are regenerated once a week (until automation in place to reflect immediately)
+ - Website changes are regenerated on-demand basis (until automation in place to reflect immediately)

 ## Accounts and Permissions